Physical Therapy (DPT)

-Acceptance will be based on the stated criteria and not on the basis of race, color, national origin, sex, gender identity or expression, sexual orientation, genetic information, marital status, disability, religion, age, veteran status or any other characteristic protected by applicable law in its employment, educational programs and activities, admissions policies, and scholarship and loan programs as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964, and other applicable statutes and University policies.
-The University of Delaware also prohibits unlawful harassment including sexual harassment and sexual violence.
+Acceptance will be based on the stated criteria and not based on race, color, national origin, sex, disability, religion, age, veteran status, gender identity or expression, or sexual orientation, or any other characteristic protected by applicable law in its employment, educational programs and activities, admissions policies, and scholarship and loan programs as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964, and other applicable statutes and University policies.

 It is recommended that candidates review the technical standards, found in the DPT Program Policy Document on the Department website prior to submitting their application.

 The minimum entrance requirements for the DPT program include:

 - A bachelor’s degree from an accredited institution.

 - Documented volunteer or paid clinical experience in a physical therapy setting under the direct supervision of a U.S. licensed or educated physical therapist (100 hours minimum).